Apr

 If you file for an extension when are your taxes due?
 October 15th, a full six months later.
 Whew, big relief eh?
 You’ll need IRS Form 4688 Filing for an Extension.
 It has instructions for using the paper form, or other electronic methods.

-But, there is a catch.
+But, there is a catch to filing for an extension.
 Your TAX RETURNS are given an extension to September, your TAX PAYMENT is not.
 In other words, if you end up owing money, you still have to pay it by April 15th even if you get an extension.
-How are you supposed to know how much to pay if you haven’t done the tax return yet?
-Guess.

 Actually, estimate, is the correct answer, and make sure you are on the “over” side, not the “under” side.
+Paying too much gets you a refund later.
+Paying too little means you have to pay interest on the amount of underpayment from April 15th.

 For example, if you’ve partially completed your taxes and it looks like you would owe about $2,000 but you haven’t gotten all of your income entered in yet, then send Uncle Sam a check for $3,000, or whatever you are pretty sure will end up being too much.
-You’ll get the extra back as a refund when you do finally file your income taxes which is an incentive to do them before September.
+You’ll get the extra back as a refund when you do finally file your income taxes, which is an incentive to do them before September.

 On the other hand, if it looks like maybe you’ll owe $2,000 and you are positive all of your income is accounted for, it’s just that you aren’t sure about some deductions, then send the IRS the two-grand and see if those deductions work out.
 If not, no harm, no foul.
 If so, you’ll get a rebate too.